Diamante-Smith/osticket-prereqs/README.md

 <br>

-- After gaining further infoto take the next course, you can click on the blue link next to SLA Plan
+- After gaining further information, to take the next course, you can click on the blue link next to SLA Plan

 - We changed the SLA to Sev-C -> At the bottom, type in the description "Only 2 people unable to open Adobe Reader, Classifying as Sev-C since the impact isn't so bad